Understanding the dynamics of emotional response

 - Relating the learning outcomes to the observations made during the exercise delivery

-The session will run from 1pm to 5pm and there are 20 delegate places available.
-To enable as many organisations as possible to experience this session, we are limiting places to a maximum of 2 delegates per organisation.
+The session will run from 1pm to 5pm and lunch will be provided from 12pm-1pm.
+To enable as many organisations as possible to experience this session, we are limiting places to a maximum of 2 delegates per organisation and there are now only a few delegate places remaining.

 The price is £125 +VAT per delegate including tea and coffee.